 Authors: Sandra Ramirez-Arcos, PhD, Mariam Taha, PhD, Yuntong Kou, MSc, and Mindy Goldman, MD, FRCPC

 Background and Objectives: At Canadian Blood Services, the primary method of donor skin disinfection is the ChloraPrep One swabstick (2% chlorhexidine and 70% isopropyl alcohol).
 The aim of this study was to evaluate the efficacy of available, licensed alternative skin disinfection methods for donors sensitive to chlorhexidine.
 Materials and Methods: In Phase I (127 subjects), ChloraPrep and an alternative swabstick (LORIS 10% povidone-iodine swabstick) were compared.
 In Phase II (134 subjects), ChloraPrep and a two-step method (10% povidone-iodine swabstick followed by application of an isopropanol swabstick) were compared.
-Sixty-five mm diameter contact plates were applied to the anticubital fossa on each arm of the subjects for 30 seconds before and after disinfection.
+Sixty-five mm diameter contact plates were applied to the antecubital fossa on each arm of the subjects for 30 seconds before and after disinfection.
 Plates were incubated and bacteria quantified by colony counting, then statistical analyses were performed.
 Results: Phase I: The povidone-iodine swabstick was significantly less effective than Chloroprep (p < 0.0001).
 Phase II: The two-step method was significantly more effective than the povidone-iodine swabstick (p < 0.0001).
 Conclusion: Application of 10% povidone-iodine swabstick followed by an isopropanol swabstick was as effective as our current primary skin disinfection method.
 This two-step method has been selected to replace our current alternative method for donors sensitive to chlorhexidine (70% isopropyl alcohol scrub sponge followed by an ampoule of 2% iodine tincture).

 Adequate disinfection of the skin at the venipuncture site on a donor’s arm is important to reduce bacterial contamination of blood products for transfusion1.
 Skin disinfection practice varies; commonly-used antiseptic agents include iodine, isopropyl alcohol, chlorhexidine or combinations of these, and modes of application include swabs, scrubs, ampoules and applicators2-4.
 Although adequate disinfection is important to ensure cleanliness, none of the methods can achieve an absolutely aseptic site1.
-Together with diversion of the first portion of a blood donation and use of bacterial contamination testing, skin disinfection has improved the safety of blood5,6, but some risk of bacterial contamination remains, particularly in platelet products7
+Together with diversion of the first portion of a blood donation and use of bacterial contamination testing, skin disinfection has improved the safety of blood5,6, but some risk of bacterial contamination remains, particularly in platelet products7.

 At Canadian Blood Services, the primary skin disinfection method is ChloraPrep One (CareFusion, Mississauga, ON, Canada), a one-step 2% chlorhexidine / 70% alcohol-containing disinfectant.
 For the approximately 3% of blood donations at Canadian Blood Services from donors who report sensitivity to chlorhexidine, an alternative two-step method using a 70% isopropyl alcohol scrub followed by an ampoule of 2% iodine tincture, also from CareFusion, was used.
 Both methods were validated in a study conducted in 20084.
 However, production of this alternative two-step method was suspended in October 2015.
 Thus there was a need to replace the alternative method to continue to provide adequate skin disinfection for chlorhexidine-sensitive donors and avoid a negative impact on blood product inventory.
 Currently, the bacterial contamination rate of platelet concentrates at Canadian Blood Services is approximately 0.01% and any new protocol must deliver skin disinfection that is as effective.
 The purpose of this study was to evaluate available alternative skin disinfection methods that are licensed in Canada and would be suitable for donors who are sensitive to chlorhexidine.